 - 2 years full-time or part-time equivalent

 Extensive industry input went into developing this course to ensure you are equipped with the knowledge and skills to analyse, design and implement policy in complex institutional and regulatory environments.
 Small group size classes enable you to actively contribute and connect with your peers in classroom discussions and allows for stronger engagement with our prized academics, who are leading researchers in their field.
-The core units within this program cover public policy theory and practice, policy design, public sector management, policy research and evaluation, and public sector economics.
+The core units within this program cover public policy perspectives, public sector management, policy research and evaluation, and introductory economics.
 This course also includes a capstone unit, which is a special unit that consolidates everything you have learned in your course and gives you the opportunity to apply your learning to a practical issue.
 Within this capstone unit, you can opt to undertake either a policy case study project, professional internship, or supervised research thesis.

 This course is suitable for students looking to work in the public sector, the not-for-profit sector and for professionals who work at the intersection between government and business.
 Students will acquire the knowledge, skills and expertise in public policy relevant to a broad range of settings such as local, state and federal government, international organisations, corporations with government links, and non-profit agencies.